mehdisalimi-dev/barcode-generator-php/README.md

-# barcode-generator-php
+# Description

-this project powered by www.barcodebakery.com , but this project is efficient for little project.
+-with this project you can generate barcode with php